ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/kdc-add-principals.md %}

-Second, in kadmin CLI, create keytab files those principals:
+Second, in `kadmin CLI`, create keytab files those principals:

 {% include Kerberos-Security-Setup/kdc-generate-keytab-files.md %}

-Thirdly, exist kadmin cli, sanity check the keytab files.
+Thirdly, exist `kadmin CLI`, sanity check the keytab files.

 Do `klist` and `kinit` to validate the keytab files are correctly generated.

 {% include Kerberos-Security-Setup/kdc-test-klist.md %}

-You should see a list of encrypted credentials for principal alluxio/localhost@ALLUXIO.COM You can also do `kinit` to ensure the principal can be logged-in with those keytab files.
+You should see a list of encrypted credentials for principal `alluxio/localhost@ALLUXIO.COM` You can also do `kinit` to ensure the principal can be logged-in with those keytab files.

 {% include Kerberos-Security-Setup/kdc-test-kinit.md %}

-Then `klist` should show the login user is alluxio/localhost@ALLUXIO.COM, with expiration date.
+Then `klist` should show the login user is `alluxio/localhost@ALLUXIO.COM`, with expiration date.
 `kdestroy` will logout the current Kerberos user.

 If you are unable to `kinit` or `klist` with the keytab files, please double check the commands